boardfish/dissertation/contents/1-literature-review.md

 careful implementation.
 In particular, it can be used outside of the experience itself in matters such as booking rooms, keeping a leaderboard, or advertising through social media or otherwise.
-This research goes on to define the latter of these as a feature of interest to maintainers, particularly when technology is applied.
+This research goes on to define the latter of these as a feature of interest to maintainers, particularly where technology is applied.